clang77/pythagorean-theorem-calculator/README.md

 # pythagorean-theorem-calculator
-Calculator using Python, SQLite, JavaScript, HTML and Flask
+Calculator using Python, SQLite, JavaScript, HTML and Flask.
+Created in Repl.it environment